Now is the time to plan for large patch

 Product selection for large patch prevention

-In general, making two applications in the fall and one application in the spring with any of the following fungicides can offer effective large patch control.
+In general, making one to two applications in the fall and one application in the spring with one of the following fungicides can offer effective large patch control.

 |Fungicide Preventive Applications||Rate||Interval|

 Effective prevention is essential when it comes to large patch, since the pathogen attacks when the turf is not growing optimally.
 For enhanced efficacy, timing should be based on soil temperature thresholds rather than calendar date.
 Pathogen activity begins in the late summer or early fall when soil temperatures dip below 70° F, and continues into the spring as long as soil temperatures are between 60° F and 70° F.

 Source: Syngenta, 2007.
 Wilmington, NC